Pre-Residency Fellowship Programs, Nontraditional

 Smith Kettlewell Eye Research Institute

-The Smith-Kettlewell Fellowship Program consists of pre- and post-doctoral fellowships in basic, clinical and rehabilitation research relating to the areas of interest of the Program Preceptors.
-The Fellowship Program consists of postdoctoral fellowships funded by the Rachel C. Atkinson endowment and the C.V.
-Starr Scholarship Fund at Smith-Kettlewell and available to citizens of any country.
-The research may be conducted in the fields of visual neuroscience, strabismus and amblyopia and motor and sensory rehabilitation under the guidance of the preceptors.
+The Smith-Kettlewell Fellowship Program in San Francisco consists of pre- and post-doctoral fellowships in basic, clinical, and rehabilitation research relating to the areas of interest of the Program Preceptors.
+The Fellowship Program consists of fellowships funded by an NEI Training Grant, the Rachel C. Atkinson endowment, and the C.V.
+Starr Scholarship Fund at Smith-Kettlewell.

 University of Wisconsin-Madison